shahdadkhan/shad/README.md

 # shad
-this is my first git respository i am  shahdad khan
+this is my first git repository
+<be> next file
+i am  shahdad khan